danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ];

-// NEW: Function to determine approximate GIS amount, given user selected income range function determineGisAmount(incomeRange) {
+// NEW: Function to determine approximate GIS amount, given user selected income range
+// I added a temporary console.log to see what it calculated function determineGisAmount(incomeRange) {
   if (incomeRange.startsWith('Over')) {
     return 0; // Not eligible for GIS